SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/coding_style/accessibility.md

 ## Maintain consistent header increments

-If you use headers in your question markdown, make sure that you always increment you header levels one at a time, i.e. always go from header level 2 to 3, and not 2 to 4.
-This is important as in order to take in the page and navigate quickly, screen reader users can read just the text in headers to the user, and skipping header levels can disorient those users.
+If you use headers in your question markdown, make sure that you always increment your header levels by one.
+For examples, always go from header level 2 to 3, and not 2 to 4.
+Screen readers have special features that let users navigate between different headers in order to navigate quickly, and skipped header levels can disorient users.

 ### Don't use `h1` in subquestions

 There should only ever be one `h1` header on a page, and in docassemble, that header is the `question` attribute.
-Because of that, you shouldn't use a `#` header (or if you use HTML, a `<h1>` tag) in a subquestion.
+Because of that, you shouldn't use a `#` header (or if you use HTML, an `<h1>` tag) in a subquestion.

 ### Header sizes

 You might notice that the question header in Docassemble looks smaller than headers in the subquestion.
 This is because docassemble manually styles the question to look like an `h3` header, even though it is really a `h1` header.
-If you want the headers in your subquestion you can manually use HTML and style them as such:
+If you want the headers in your subquestion, don't skip header levels until they "look right".
+Instead, you can manually use HTML and style them as such:

 ```yaml
 subquestion: |